 Weight 1.0 Credit 0.5/semester

-This comprehensive level course will use classic and modern mystery novels, graphic novels and short stories to evaluate and analyze literature.
-While reading mystery masters such as Edgar Allen Poe, Sir Arthur Conan Doyle (Sherlock Holmes, anyone?), Agatha Christie, Dan Brown and other Grand Masters of the genre, students will build inductive reasoning skills as they figure out “Who done it?” throughout the course.
-Students will hone their writing skills as they analyze the mystery genre.
+This comprehensive level course will use classic and modern mystery graphic novels and short stories to evaluate and analyze literature.
+While reading mystery masters such as Edgar Allen Poe, Sir Arthur Conan Doyle (Sherlock Holmes, anyone?), and Agatha Christie, students will build inductive and deductive reasoning skills as they figure out “Who done it?”
+In addition to stories, students will explore cold case crime scenes, modified escape rooms, and logical reasoning activities throughout the course.
+Students will hone their narrative writing skills as they create their own mystery settings, plot, and characters.

 Weight 1.0 Credit 0.5/semester